City Governance

 The City Government

-The City Government is the executive body and consists of nine menbers including the Governing Mayor.
+The City Government is the executive body and consists of eight members including the Governing Mayor.
 The Governing Mayor is the head of the City Government and appoints Vice Mayors to be members of the City Government.

 The City Government has substantial decision making powers delegated by the City Council.

-Here can you see a chart over the organisation City of Oslo.
+Here can you see the organisational chart of the City of Oslo.

 The districts of Oslo